July 7, 2023

 Sweet summertime!
 Think long, lazy beach days with the sounds of the surf in your ears, a good book, and seagulls laughing in the distance.
 Ahhh.
 This is what Amelia Island in the summer is all about.

-Whether jumping waves, body surfing, swimming, sunning or hunting for seashells, here are a few tips to make sure your beach visit is as safe and fun as possible.
+Whether jumping waves, body surfing, swimming, sunning or hunting for seashells, here are a few tips to make sure your seaside vacation is as safe and fun as possible.
 See you on the beach!

 The Florida sun is no joke.
 ALWAYS wear sunscreen, sunglasses, and a head cover of some sort to protect you from the harmful UV rays and an ultimately painful sunburn.
 Remember to reapply sunscreen after swimming, especially if you’re making a day of it.
 In addition to sunscreen, stay hydrated!
 That means drink water, water and more water!
 Dehydration is a real threat that can sneak up on you in the hot summer sun.